intertwine/datadog-monitor-export/README.md

    ```

 1. Run the script with your desired query and output format.

+**Note**: The script automatically handles pagination and will fetch all results across multiple pages.
+Complex queries with parentheses, wildcards, and special characters are automatically URL-encoded.

 ### Example 1: Export all "alert" status monitors as a JSON file